gstaxy/tutorials/how_to_use_virtualenv.md

 5. On the bottom left, click on **Environment Variables**.
 This is where the PATH environment variables are located and stored.
 6. Under **System Variables**, select *Path* and click on **Edit**.
 7. From there, you only have to add a new variable with the PATH where Python is installed.
 It should look like that: ```C:\Users\<username>\AppData\Local\Programs\Python\Python36\Scripts```.
+*Note that this path applies only for Windows and can be different among users.*
 8. Follow the same steps to include pip PATH environment variable.

 ## 2. Virtual environments with *virtualenv*
-Once everything is set up on your main local environment, you can start using the [*virtualenv*](https://virtualenv.pypa.io/en/latest/) tool to create your own personalized environments.
+Once everything is set up on your main local environment, you can start using the [*virtualenv*](https://virtualenv.pypa.io/en/latest/) tool to create your own personalized and isolated environments.
 It is particularly useful to use different package versions in parallel while running different jobs for different projects.

 If you don't have *virtualenv* installed, please do so via pip and test the installation by looking at the version.
 ```